Much like their namesake color, Powder Blue Isopods are a classic choice for all homes and projects.

 Pros (and Cons) of Powder Blue Isopods

-Porcellionides pruinosus have a great reputation in the industry and continue to be one of the most popular
+Porcellionides pruinosus has a great reputation in the industry and continues to be one of the most popular isopod species.

 Here’s why!